France, Germany push for 'Robin Hood' tax, seen falling short of early goal

 Moreover, it has been clear from early last year that the final plan will be scaled back, initially imposing a tiny charge on share deals only and taking much longer than originally intended to achieve a full roll-out.

 Officials have told Reuters that the redesigned levy would raise only about one tenth of what was once targeted.
-Officials in Brussels had expected the financial transactions tax (FTT) to raise up to 35 billion euros ($49 billion) a year.
+Officials in Brussels had expected the financial transactions tax (FTT) to raise up to 35 billion euros (28.7 billion pounds) a year.

 Under a re-drafted model, the standard rate for trading bonds and shares could drop to just 0.01 percent of the value of a deal, from 0.1 percent in the original blueprint.